sparksp/lt-osp/content/skill/create-reagents-improved.md

 replacement: true
 ladder: "create-reagents"
 ---
-This skill replaces the [Create Reagents OS][create-reagents], and allows the character to create two alchemical reagents at each LT Main Event using ingredients that can be purchased from the relevant Guild.
-The character must be in the relevant Guild to use this skill.
+This skill replaces the [Create Reagents][create-reagents] Occupational Skill and allows the character to create two alchemical reagents at each Lorien Trust Main Event using ingredients from the Alchemists Guild.
+These reagents will expire at the end of the event and can be used to improve and aid the creation of both Alchemical and Weaponsmithing items.
+The character must gain permission from the Guild to use their facilities.

 [create-reagents]: {{< ref "create-reagents" >}}